scriptingislife/Mapper-Server/README.md

 ### Prerequisites

 Both the server and sensor require the MySQLdb connector.

+Amazon Linux can use `sudo yum install mysql-devel python-devel MySQL-python`.

-[Install it with yum on Amazon Linux](https://lazyprogrammer.me/installing-the-python-mysql-mysqldb-connector/) or Debian systems can  install it with apt using `sudo apt-get install python-mysqldb`.
+Debian systems can  install it with apt using `sudo apt-get install python-mysqldb`.

 To install Python's dependencies run `pip install -r requirements.txt`.